awsdocs/amazon-redshift-management-guide/doc_source/managing-clusters-console.md

 ## Rebooting a Cluster<a name="reboot-cluster"></a>

 When you reboot a cluster, the cluster status is set to `rebooting` and a cluster event is created when the reboot is completed\.
-Any pending cluster modifications are applied at this reboot\.
+Any pending cluster modifications are applied at this reboot\.<a name="reboot-cluster-task"></a>

 **To reboot a cluster**